How long does windshield replacement take?

 If your vehicle has a forward-facing camera (most 2018+), calibration is required after the install and adds significant time:

-- Dynamic calibration: 20-30 minutes for the road test plus 10 minutes of scan-tool setup.
+- Dynamic calibration: 30–45 minutes including the road test and scan-tool setup.
 Done on the spot.

-- Static calibration: 30-60 minutes setting up the target board and running the calibration routine.
+- Static calibration: 45 minutes to 2 hours, including setup, targeting, and validation.
 Done in a shop bay.

 For mobile service on a vehicle that needs static calibration, the install happens at your location, then you (or the mobile tech) drives the vehicle to a shop for the calibration.
 Plan extra time.